aneldev/dyna-ts-react-module-boilerplate/README.md

 **Tip 2:** You can link this module with your main application using the `npm link` for more reading https://docs.npmjs.com/cli/link.

-**Tip 2.1:** With npm > 5.0.0 the above link can be made defining the "file:xxx" instead of the version number, for more reading https://docs.npmjs.com/cli/link.
+**Tip 3:** With npm > 5.0.0 the above link can be made defining the "file:xxx" instead of the version number, for more reading https://docs.npmjs.com/cli/link.

+**Tip 4:** `npm link` uses the system's integrated folder mirror mechanism.
+In some case this quite problematic this boilerplate come with a solution for this problem, read next at "Link your modules easily".

 # Features (tips)

-## Disable the `cssModules`

-By default all `.less` and `.scss` files can be used only as [css-modules](https://github.com/css-modules/css-modules).
-If you don't prefer the cssModule way edit the `/webpack.loaders.js` and set the const `USE_CSSMODULES` to `false`.

-## Link your modules easily (with node.js)
+## Link your modules easily

 In case that npm link doesn't work correctly this boilerplate offer a ready sync mechanism for such as cases.